Steam turbines are explained along with its definition, parts, types, how does steam turbines work, advantages, disadvantages, application, etc.

 Step-1: Steam has thermal energy.
 Steam turbines are operated with high-pressure steam.
 Steam turbines have a series of blades and all blades are airfoil type.

-Step-2: Pressure differential creates lift force on the blade and blade starts to rotate.
+Step-2: Pressure differential creates lift force on the blade and the blade starts to rotate.

 Step-3: This rotation helps to convert the thermal energy of the steam into kinetic energy.
-As blades rotate, rotor, where blades are mounted, also start to rotate.
+As blades rotate, the rotor, where blades are mounted, also starts to rotate.

 Here, due to the strike of steam into blades, the following parameters are reduced,

-Step-4: To remove this energy reduction, another series of stator is introduced in front of blades.
-This rotor acts as diffuser that is varying cross sectional area from higher to lower.
+Step-4: To remove this energy reduction, another series of stators is introduced in front of the blades.
+This rotor acts as a diffuser that is varying cross-sectional area from higher to lower.

 Step-5: This reduction of pressure, implies a higher volume, as per Gas Law.
 [P ∝ 1/V].
 Now, to accommodate this high volume, a series of blades and stators are required and steam turbine worked.